Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Polarisation.md

 **Discover how polaroid filters block light as you turn them round** - Experiment with the properties of light as certain filters block light, but only in certain directions!

-Last initially checked on 2025-02-02 by Tara Doherty (ted37@cam.ac.uk) and double-checked on 2025-02-08 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk)
+Last initially checked on 2025-11-23 by Daniel Eaton (de354@cam.ac.uk) and double-checked on  by

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->